Fluid-induced snap-through instability of spherical shells

 \ \\ \\

-Mechanical instabilities, such as Euler buckling of columns, are among the biggest concerns in structural design, but can also be tamed to enable new functionalities in soft matter~\cite{reis_perspective_2015}.
-After early studies that focused on individual building blocks and prototypical examples of elastic instabilities~\cite{Forterre2005,Bertoldi2010,Holmes2013,Jawed2015}, recent work has increasingly shifted toward understanding entire systems, where multiple elements interact and deform collectively~\cite{Ducarme2025}.
-In such architectures, elastic instabilities are no longer isolated events but are harnessed to produce coordinated responses, leading to the so-called embedded, physical intelligence~\cite{Sitti2021,Verge2024}.
-Physical intelligence does not require electronic components as it is encoded in the mechanics and geometry of each part of the device, leading to decentralized systems inspired to fungi and plants~\cite{Wehner2016,jensen2016sap,Jones2021}.

-When a specific functionality requires an abrupt change in shape, leveraging elastic instabilities has proven to be a reliable method to design multistable assemblies that can promptly release a predetermined amount of energy and switch from one state to another~\cite{Forterre2005}.
+Mechanical instabilities, such as Euler buckling of columns, are among the biggest concerns in structural design, but can also be tamed to enable new functionalities in soft matter~\cite{Forterre2005,Bertoldi2010,Holmes2013,Jawed2015,reis_perspective_2015}.
+Inspired by this, elastic instabilities have started to be tamed also in soft hydraulics~\cite{Christov2021}, where the compliance of soft channels and its soft components is being harnessed for improved hydraulic functionality~\cite{Leslie2009,Gomez2017,Box2020,Boyko2020,Peretz2020,Christov2021,garg2024passive}, towards plant-like systems that offer minimal complexity and decentralized control \cite{Aylmore1984}.
+In this paradigm, achieving robust, nonlinear, and often passive control of flow enables functions such as self-regulation and memory storage, without the need for electronics or active components \cite{Martinez2024,jensen2016sap,Louf2020}.
+While many of these research efforts have led to a variety of passive valves that give rise to nonlinear pressure-flow relationships, the case of flow-induced snapping, which leads to abrupt changes in shape and possibly hydraulic resistances \cite{Gomez2017}, have received far less attention, apart from studies on the snapping of thin sheets at high Reynolds numbers \cite{Goncharuk2023,Oshri2024}.
 In solid mechanics, a prototypical example of a three-dimensional continuous system undergoing such transition is that of spherical shells under pressure, a long studied problem in engineering~\cite{Zoelly1915,Hutchinson1967}.
 Not only has this problem proven to be fundamental for the aerospace industry, but it has also served as a foundation for more explorations in solid mechanics, where the existence of more than one stable state in a structure is seen as an opportunity instead of a mere route to failure~\cite{hutchinson2016buckling,Pezzulla2018,yan2021magneto}.

-Inspired by soft matter, elastic instabilities have started to be tamed also in soft hydraulics, where the compliance of soft channels and its soft components is being harnessed for novel functionalities~\cite{Leslie2009,Gomez2017,Louf2020,Christov2021,garg2024passive,Martinez2024}.
-In this paradigm, achieving robust, nonlinear, and often passive control of flow enables functions such as self-regulation and memory storage, without the need for electronics or active components.
-Yet, despite their promise, our understanding remains fragmented, with few prototypical examples of multistable structures at low and moderate Reynolds numbers~\cite{Gosselin2010,Gosselin2014}.

 Here, we explore one such canonical scenario: the snap-through of a spherical elastic shell induced by viscous flow, the umbrella flipping problem when life is at low Reynolds numbers~\cite{Purcell1977}.
 This minimal system serves as a model to study a fluid-induced snapping instability and forms the foundation for designing passive valves that operate through geometric reconfiguration.
 Via scaling analysis, we first focus on singling out the key dimensionless parameters at play, and we then proceed to a more detailed analysis of our problem via desktop-scale experiments, shell and fluid mechanics modeling, and fluid-structure interaction (FSI) simulations.
 We determine the critical instability threshold as a function of the material and geometrical parameters of the system, and then proceed to the design of a snapping-based valve, which offers nonlinear passive hydraulic control.